MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/setup/customize-your-organization-theme.md

 The default theme can only be deleted once all group themes are deleted.
 Make sure you delete all group themes before you try to delete the group theme.

-### Why am I receiving an error message every time I upload a logo URL.
+### Why am I receiving an error message every time I upload a logo URL

 Make sure the logo you’re using is specified as a publicly addressable URL.
 Follow these steps for [uploading logos to Azure Blob Storage](/azure/storage/blobs/storage-upload-process-images?tabs=dotnet) or the [Office 365 Content Delivery Network with SharePoint Online](../../enterprise/use-microsoft-365-cdn-with-spo.md).